Location: Atlanta, Georgia

 April 17, 2006

 As Robert noted previously, Georgia Tech is facing an Alliance Defense Fund (ADF) lawsuit over its unconstitutional speech code.
 On Saturday, the Los Angeles Times editorialized on the suit and placed it in precisely the appropriate historical context, mentioning the well-chronicled rise of campus speech codes in the 1980s and 1990s—and the way courts struck such codes down.
 As FIRE’s Spotlight database shows, the age of speech codes is not over—universities have just decided to trample the First Amendment a little more sneakily, by way of sticking illiberal provisions in things like harassment and tolerance policies.
-Regarding ADF’s more […]» Read More
+Regarding ADF’s more recent […]» Read More

 April 7, 2006